 These DIYers will need some time to figure out just how much work goes into selling a home.
 Call, text, and email are all acceptable ways to get in touch with a FSBO prospect, but if possible, knock on their door.
 You’ll stand out and have a better chance to make the human connection if you meet them in person.

-Regardless of how you reach out, offer them a free staging guide or a FSBO checklist to help them keep track of the multitude of things they need to do to sell their home.
+Regardless of how you reach out, offer them a free staging or home selling guide to help them keep track of the multitude of things they need to do to sell their home.
 Provide enough information and value to be helpful so that when they do decide to hire an agent, they’ll think of you.

 Referrals are the golden eggs of real estate.
 The only problem is, the number of referral leads has been on a downward trend for the last several years.
 In his recent webinar on “Creating Listings in Low Inventory Markets”, Zeller pointed out that referrals have gone down by five percent in the past five years alone.
 This is largely due to how easy it is for prospects to go online and instantly find what they’re looking for, rather than ask around for a real estate recommendation.